chrfwow/java-sdk/CONTRIBUTING.md

 mvn -P benchmark clean compile test-compile jmh:benchmark -Djmh.f=1  -Djmh.prof='dev.openfeature.sdk.benchmark.AllocationProfiler'
 ```

-If you are concerned about the repercussions of a change on memory usage, run this an compare the results to the committed. `benchmark.txt` file.
+If you are concerned about the repercussions of a change on memory usage, run this and compare the results to the committed. `benchmark.txt` file.
 Note that the ONLY MEANINGFUL RESULTS of this benchmark are the `totalAllocatedBytes` and the `totalAllocatedInstances`.
 The `run` score, and maven task time are not relevant since this benchmark is purely memory-related and has nothing to do with speed.
 You can also view the heap breakdown to see which objects are taking up the most memory.